POS System Credit Card Processing: Without vs. Built-In

 Learn about the recommendations for card terminals and readers that are available.
 Assess all the tools that you will need to understand hardware costs.
 With integrated payments, hardware is often bundled with the POS system.

-A POS system without card processing would require you to invest in hardware, either purchasing outright or leasing.
+A POS system without credit card processing would require you to invest in hardware, either purchasing it outright or leasing it.

 4. Customer Support

-A key advantage of a POS with card processing is that you only must service and maintain one system.
-You can connect with a single helpdesk for the whole solution.
+A key advantage of a POS with card processing is that you only have to service and maintain one system.
+You can connect with a single help desk for the whole solution.

 For third-party processors, assess the provider’s service processes, hours of operation, and more to ensure you’ll avoid downtime during peak hours.